Tom-Willemsen/splbytecode/README.md

 - Each scene must have a well-defined set of characters on stage.
 All characters must leave at the end of a scene.
 - Characters are single-valued, stacks have not been implemented.
 - Arithmetic isn't supported yet (e.g. `You are the quotient of ... and ...`)
+- Each character can only say one line at a time.

 But seriously, if you're trying to compile SPL to Java bytecode, you have far bigger problems than the above deficiencies.